 By the time I sat down with fabric and rotary cutter, I had mentally sewed through the steps in my mind multiple times!
 Not having a pattern, means cutting fabric pieces larger and longer than needed knowing I could cut off the excess fabric after the lines for the pens were sewn.
 I used pins to test out how much extra fabric was needed to house this size of the pen and then repeated the spacing 14 times – one for each color.

 It turned out exactly how I had imagined it!
 Since I have passed down my addiction to office supplies to my daughter, I get to make her one too for her own set of Paper Mate InkJoy pens.
 I didn’t want to share, so I bought her her own set. ✅

 Good sewing habits can lead to new, off-the-cuff creations, like my little pen organizer.

 Here are some good sewing habits to help bring out your inner creative self:

 - Clearing away distracting clutter can be another good sewing habit to start.
-I often will remove any and all projects, supplies and fabric from view that I am not currently working on.
+I often will remove any and all projects, supplies, and fabric from the view that I am not currently working on.
 “Out of sight, out of mind” is my favorite go-to good sewing habit.